-In those small pockets of time when all the kids are dropped off and I am left alone with my thoughts in a quite car, glancing around at the debris my mini-tornados have left behind, I often fantasize about starting a no-eating or drinking rule, or limiting my 4 year old to just ONE “carry on item” (It’s true.
+In those small pockets of time when all the kids are dropped off and I am left alone with my thoughts in a quiet car, glancing around at the debris my mini-tornados have left behind, I often fantasize about starting a no-eating or drinking rule, or limiting my 4 year old to just ONE “carry on item” (It’s true.
 Mom fantasies can get pretty wild and crazy- ha!)– but the truth is that it’s just not my reality.
 Not at this stage in life anyway.

 With kids ranging in age from 13- 4, we are constantly toting a variety of things we need to get us through the day: Snacks, drinks, toys, coloring books, reading books, chargers, napkins… and don’t. even. get. me. started. on. the 1/2 full bottles of water.